cycle/orm/README.md

 ---------
 - DataMapper, any data source, small
 - ORM with many-to-many, many-thought-many and polymorphism relations
+- query builder with automatic relation resolution
-- eager and lazy loading, auto joins, promises and proxies
+- eager and lazy loading, proxies support
 - runtime configuration with/without code-generation
 - single table inheritance
 - works with directed graphs and cyclic graphs using IDDFS over command chains